mvolkmann/blog/src/swift/why-swift.md

 let name: String = "Mark"
 let name = "Mark" // same

-// SwiftUI is a library for creating user interfaces.
+// SwiftUI is a framework for creating user interfaces.
 // It defines a Text struct and a Color enum.
 // Structs and enums are described later.
+// foregroundColor is a method that takes a Color which is
+// a struct with static properties for many common colors.
 Text("Hello, World!").foregroundColor(Color.red)
-// This line is the same because the type Color is inferred.
-Text("Hello, World!").foregroundColor(.red)
+Text("Hello, World!").foregroundColor(.red) // same

+// multilineTextAlignment is a method that takes a TextAlignment
+// which is an enum with cases for each supported option.
+Text(title).multilineTextAlignment(TextAlignment.center)
+Text(title).multilineTextAlignment(.center) // same
 ```

 Closures (a kind of anonymous function) are described later.